 If there’s something I learned about wars from Sarajevo’s history is that it brings nothing good but only sorrow.
 It is a fact, and it is something that should not be forgotten.

-When I arrived in Sarajevo, in the hostel there was a talk that spreads around fast.
-It is about what to see in Sarajevo, this one gallery that is apparently rather famous for making people cry… No kidding.
+When I arrived in Sarajevo, in the hostel, there was a talk that spreads around fast.
+It is about what to see in Sarajevo, this one gallery that is rather famous for making people cry… No kidding.
 It is Galerija 11/07/95 – the gallery of sorrow, I must say.

-It is intriguing and a must visit if you stumble upon the city and should be a priority in your things to do in Sarajevo itinerary.
+It is intriguing and a must-visit if you stumble upon the city and should be a priority in your things to do in Sarajevo itinerary.
 Why is it so important to visit this gallery?
 Upon visiting this place, I was a person not so interested in anything but only seeing pretty beautiful things during my travels.

 However, after my visit to this gallery, I was awakened – my eyes opened to the world’s reality about the fact that humans will kill just for about everything and anything.
 I was devastated.
 I was heartbroken.
 I broke down.

 The Sarajevo Tunnels, located just a bit far off from the city, is a tunnel constructed during the war in 1993 to serve as a connection between Sarajevo and Sarajevo Airport, the latter being the place controlled by the United Nations.

 The tunnel was used as a transport system to deliver relief goods brought by the U.N to the locals of Sarajevo who are hiding and under threats by the Serbians – they could not leave the city unless they want to face death.
 What’s interesting about this place that I could convince you to visit it?
 History.

 Also, people unite to build this tunnel with whatever tools they could use or come up with.
 In a state of crisis such as that time in history, you’ll learn about the few moments when people worked together to help the masses as much as they can – even if it means they are risking their lives.

 For me, that is interesting.
 It is interesting to see the moments in history where we, as humans, act like humans.
 Not for us, but also for others

 So, despite all the depressing things I mentioned above, this one is some of the fun things to do in Sarajevo: Visiting the bobsled site located in Trebević mountain overlooking the city of Sarajevo.
 What is this site anyway, and why should you visit it?

 Well, if you don’t know, Sarajevo was the Winter Olympic location for 1984, and it took about a year to construct it.
-That’s little time for how big it is but don’t worry; it is quite sturdy!
-Nowadays, the bobsled track in Sarajevo is used by young people as a canvas for their graffitis, and some artworks are great while some are what the heck.
+That’s little time for how big it is, but don’t worry; it is quite sturdy!
+Nowadays, the bobsled track in Sarajevo is used by young people as a canvas for their graffitis, and some artworks are great, while some are what the heck.

-But you’ll certainly see some great ones, and the walk around the site is cool.
-You can even go hiking to the abandoned Sarajevo bobsled site from Sarajevo city, if you must.
+But you’ll certainly see some great ones, and then walk around the site is cool.
+You can even go hiking to the abandoned Sarajevo bobsled site from Sarajevo city if you must.
 What’s even more interesting?
 Yeah, yeah, it is about the history and the war but hears me out!

 As mentioned above, this bobsled was used during the Sarajevo Winter Olympics in 1984 – that said, this site was already built when the Seige of Sarajevo took part in history… It is fascinating how intact the whole site is!
 It is severely damaged, and you’ll see that when you visit, but the whole place is still intact.
 Impressive.

 This exact spot is where WWI started

 I was pretty surprised by this fact myself!
 Okay, I was not exactly aware of how World War I started, but it was interesting to learn it from the place where it all started.
 Back in 1914, Bosnia and Herzegovina was part of Austria-Hungarian Empire, a union between Austria and Hungary governing most of Eastern Europe and was with great powers – something people are quite hungry for, just out of observation.

-During that time in 1914, Franz Ferdinand, the Archduke of Austria-Hungary, was visiting Sarajevo with his wife, Sophie, when something unexpected happens; After their public appearance and meeting, the couple was killed by Gavrilo Princip by throwing a grenade at the car the couple was riding – thus ending their lives
+During that time in 1914, Franz Ferdinand, the Archduke of Austria-Hungary, was visiting Sarajevo with his wife, Sophie, when something unexpected happens; After their public appearance and meeting, the couple was killed by Gavrilo Princip by throwing a grenade at the car the couple was riding – thus ending their lives.

 They were assassinated near the Latin Bridge, and in there you’ll find a museum where you’ll have the opportunity to learn more about this time in history.
 And because of this, my friends, this street corner of Sarajevo became an iconic site as it became the exact place that started the 20th century – World War I and eventually the rise and fall of Yugoslavia.

 He did mention that it is must not miss and should certainly be one of the top things to do in Sarajevo if you visit.
 He took us there for a short detour since it is on the way.
 If you’re hiking, I’m sure you can find it rather easy from the map!
 Exploring Sarajevo has been fun, indeed.

 Ah, coffee!
-It is such a tease to write about coffee right now as I try to quit drinking it and I’m having some serious caffeine withdrawal as I write this article.
-However, how can I not recommend coffee to anyone who will visit Sarajevo?
+It is such a tease to write about coffee right now as I try to quit drinking it, and I’m having some serious caffeine withdrawal as I write this article.
+What to do in Sarajevo?
+Must-try Bosnian coffee here.

 Here is where Bosnian coffee came from, it is pretty much just like the Turkish coffee – strong, tasty, and with a touch of sugar, sweet.
 They even prepare it just like the Turks do!
 So, if you haven’t been to Turkey but stumble upon Sarajevo, then you’re in luck because you get to taste a bit of Turkey during your visit, as well!?

 Photo by Quinn Dombrowski | CC 2.0

 If you have been around Eastern Europe, you most probably have heard about rakija, and I no longer can fool you of trying it, am I right?
 But I’m sure you secretly loved it.
 So, to newbies who will visit the Balkans, be adventurous because let me tell you, rakija is awesome, especially drank with fellow travelers and backpackers alike.

-Well, it is a strong alcohol!
-It is a fruit brandy and widely popular around the Balkan area thus you’ll stumble upon this strong drink with a whopping 40% of alcohol.
+What is this anyway?
+Well, it is strong alcohol!
+It is a fruit brandy and widely popular around the Balkan area; thus, you’ll stumble upon this strong drink with a whopping 40% of alcohol.
 Sounds fun!
 You should try it but with caution.